chrisliebaer/salvage/README.md

 * `salvage.command.exitcode`: Defines how different exit codes should be handled.
 Possible values are:
 	* `ignore`: The exit code will be ignored.
 	* `stop`: The backup will not be performed.
 (Default)
-	* `custom`: Special handlingg.
+	* `custom`: Special handling.
 Instead of using the `custom` value, you are expected to provide a comma-separated list of exit codes that should be handled as `stop`.
 You can define ranges or single exit codes.
 For example `1,3-5,7-9`.
 * `salvage.user`: User that will be used to execute the backup command.
 (Default is container's user)

-# salvage Crane Interface
+# Salvage crane interface

-cranes are implemented using Docker images. salvage will pull the crane image, create a container from it, and prepare the backup environment.
+Cranes are implemented using Docker images.
+Salvage will pull the crane image, create a container from it, and prepare the backup environment.

 The following environment variables are passed to the crane: